mattallty/muguet/README.md

 ## Introduction

 When using Docker, it's sometimes a pain to access your containers using specific IPs/ports.

-Muguet provides you with a DNS Server that resolves auto-generated hostnames to your containers IPs, plus a reverse proxy to access all your web apps on port 80.
+*Muguet* provides you with a [DNS Server](https://en.wikipedia.org/wiki/Domain_Name_System) that resolves auto-generated hostnames to your containers IPs, plus a [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to access all your web apps on port 80.

 <p align="center">
   <img src="https://github.com/mattallty/muguet/blob/master/assets/muguet-schema.png">